 This Advisory is designed to assist home buyers in meeting their obligation to satisfy themselves as to the condition and desirability of property they are interested in purchasing.
 Common issues in real property transactions that home buyers often decide to investigate or verify are summarized in this Advisory.
 In addition to investigating or verifying these common issues, the buyer should tell the licensee with whom they are working about any special concerns or issues the buyer may have regarding the condition of the property or surrounding area.
 Such special concerns are not addressed in this Advisory.

-SECTION I: PROPERTY CONDITION INSPECTION AND INVESTIGATION
+PROPERTY CONDITION INSPECTION AND INVESTIGATION

 Obtaining a professional home inspection is the single most important thing a buyer can do for their protection.
 A professional home inspection report will provide the buyer with detailed information about the home’s physical condition, its systems and fixtures and usually note any potential future problems.
 The buyer should carefully review an inspector’s proposal to determine the scope of the inspection.